oroinc/documentation/cookbook/how_to_add_entity_event_listeners.rst

             tags:
                 - { name: doctrine.event_listener, event: onFlush }

+.. _How to extend existing bundle: ./how_to_extend_existing_bundle.rst

 Creating the Listener Class
 ---------------------------

 In the previous part, we created a contact.listener who is triggered during flush of the entity.
 In fact, the event will be triggered during every flush of bundle's entities so you need to check the current entity's class type.

 This class must have a onFlush method, which will be called when the event is dispatched: